CaNS-World/CaNS/README.md

 ## Synopsis

-**CaNS (Canonical Navier-Stokes)** is a code for massively parallel numerical simulations of fluid flows.
+**CaNS (Canonical Navier-Stokes)** is a code for massively-parallel numerical simulations of fluid flows.
 It aims at solving any fluid flow of an incompressible, Newtonian fluid that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.
 In two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions:

  * Neumann-Neumann
  * Dirichlet-Dirichlet